quatrerw462/CEN4090L/README.md

 - Updated style.css to include gold hyperlink as well as wide input-field styling
 - Updated 3 templates (list, addLibrary & listLibraries) to extend from base.html as well as follow the current UI
 - Written by Isaias
+-
+<h3>Update (December 3rd):</h3>

+- Updated style.css to include large text area
+- Updated remaining templates (to date) to extend from base.html as well as follow the current UI
+- Written by Isaias